Andrew-157/c_training_1/4-c_input_output/1_basic_input_output.md

 ## How to take input and output of basic types in C?

-The basic type in C includes types like int, float, char, etc. Inorder to input or output the specific type, the X in the above syntax is changed with the specific format specifier of that type.
+The basic type in C includes types like int, float, char, etc. In order to input or output the specific type, the X in the above syntax is changed with the specific format specifier of that type.
 The Syntax for input and output for these are:

 - **Integer**
 ```c